Indhupaleti/HR-Scorecard/README.md

 ## NOTE:

 I have uploaded all the files, datasets, workbook, icons above.
-Feel free to use this Project's resourses for your next Project.
-If you like this Project and Dashboard give it a Star or just tell me.
-It'll make me feel Good :)
+Feel free to connect

 [Go to my LinkedIn](https://www.linkedin.com/in/indhupaleti07/) 🌐